sjTaylor/dnSim/README.md

 Use and files in this repository at your own risk.

 Software is provided as is.
+General disclaimer stuff.

 ##How to use:
+###Starting the program
+To start the program double click `main.py` to open it.
+You can also start it with `r.bat` or `run.bat` but the latter will keep a command prompt open until the program closes (which is good if you want to report a bug).
+###Using the program
 Select server, then select class.

 Left click to rank up